How to Build a Membership Website

 a) Not a WordPress Plugin

 Teachable is not available as a WordPress plugin.
-You can integrate Teachable to your WordPress site by adding links or a sub-domain.
+You can integrate Teachable into your WordPress site by adding links or a sub-domain.

 b) More Expensive